Behind the Scenes of The Golden Spurtle

 Filming continued on our allotment, talking oats and the importance of food in general.
 We had a brief flapjack break, where I tested my speciality recipe on the crew, see photo.

-Coco supervising a snack break at the allotment
+Coco supervising a snack break at the allotment.
+September 2023

-The film crew were at the 2023 Golden Spurtle competition but it was very difficult for them to film as the hall was rammed, and it was bucketing with rain outside (you’ll see in the film!).
+The crew were at the 2023 Golden Spurtle competition but it was very difficult for them to film as the hall was rammed, and it was bucketing with rain outside (you’ll see in the movie!).
 Maybe that’s why there’s not as much footage of the competition as you might expect.
-The speciality round, that my Pan-fried Flapjacks recipe got a judge’s commendation for, was absent from the film.
+The speciality category, that my Pan-fried Flapjacks recipe got a judge’s commendation for, was absent from the film.
 I think it might have confused the audience, and also been less funny.

 Anyhow, after the competition, we thought no more of the documentary.
 I competed again in 2024 and decided three times of travelling to the Highlands for a weekend to prepare porridge was enough.
 Here’s my final cook station…